BeskarDev/nexus-rpg/docs/05-combat/02-attacking.md

 - Resistance: You take 1/2 x damage (rounded up).
 - Weakness: You take 1.5 x damage (rounded up).

-You apply these resistances and weaknesses first before subtracting your AV or modifying the damage in any other way.
+You apply these modifiers after subtracting your AV or modifying the damage in any other way.
 If you gain resistance or weakness from multiple conditions against the same damage, you still only apply it once.
 If you apply both resistances and weaknesses against the same damage, cancel them out with each other and apply normal damage.

 ## Attack Options